morhaham/travel-log/README.md

 # Travel Log App 🗺️

 ## Description

-Shows a map so you can put checkmarks for locations you visited, saved to a database.
+Shows a map so you can put pins with information for locations you visited, this saved to a mongo database.